nu-datacamp/Housing-Market-Insights/ETL Technical Report.md

 ### Load

 Using a [Python script](https://github.com/nu-datacamp/Housing-Market-Insights/blob/master/csv-to-sqlite.ipynb), the combined CSV file was converted to a SQLITE database: "housing_db."
 The table included a row per county per year from 2010-2017.
+[DB Browser](https://sqlitebrowser.org/) was utilized for additional cleaning and reviewing the table.

 ### Web App
 With the SQLITE database, a Flask Python script was utilized as the basis for the web app.
 The Leaflet Javascript library was used for dynamic map overlays based on a variety of housing and economic factors, while Lodash was used to improve the responsiveness of the on-screen filters.
 Plotly was used for dot charts, bubble charts, and a time graph.
 Click events were utilized to tie together the different charts based on selected counties and variables.